gdh1995/vimium-c/README.md

 An old name of this project is "Vimium++", which has been given up on 2018-08-21.

-It can also run on MS Edge, though there're still some errors.
+For MS Edge (Chromium), it works well, and it can even run on MS Edge (EdgeHTML), though there're still some errors.

 # Project Introduction